hcfairbanks/carrierwave_asserts_example/README.md

 This app is an example of the minitest carrierwave_assets gem.

-These additional asserts are modeld after the carrierwave rspec spec helpers.
+These additional asserts are modeld after the carrierwave rspec spec matchers.

 Look at the [tests/uploader/picture_uploader_test.rb](https://github.com/hcfairbanks/carrierwave_asserts_example/blob/master/test/uploaders/picture_uploader_test.rb) for ussage of the carrierwave_asserts gem.